8 basic steps from unpacking to autonomous drive/flight

 What is checked?

 – In your robot/drone/forklift’s conditions, the basic tracking is still OK.
-It could not be OK for multiple reasons: obstructions caused by your mobile object, the noise of your mobile object, interference with radio/telemetry of your mobile object, lousy power supply of your mobile object, etc. There are many unexpected things.
-Before you continue, you must rule out that the very fact that you connect the mobile beacon to your mobile object kills the tracking
+It could not be OK for multiple reasons: obstructions caused by your mobile object, its noise, interference with its radio/telemetry, a lousy power supply, etc. There are many unexpected things.
+Before you continue, you must rule out the very fact that you connect the mobile beacon to your mobile object, which kills the tracking

 Step 3: Start partially use your mobile object with mobile beacon attached